nnance/mdl-react-admin/README.md

+# Material Design React Admin

+This is a React app based on the Material Design Lite Dashboard Template.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts